yanyiyang2000/esp32-gcc-freertos/README.md

 idf.py set-target esp32s3
 ```

-> After this command, a header file called `sdkconfig.h` would be created in the `build` directory.
+> After this command, a header file called `sdkconfig.h` would be created in the `build` directory and a file called `sdkconfig` would be created in the project root directory.

 # Building
 In the project root directory, use the following command: